Crisis communication: Five steps to engage stakeholders

 4. Communicate early.

-For stakeholders, the unknown is often worse than the truth; speculation fills the void in the absence of communication, while inconsistent messages fuel doubt and rumor.
-In addition to needing cash, companies in a crisis or turnaround often need time, remember that prompt communications can lengthen the runway to execute your recovery strategy.
+For stakeholders, the unknown is often worse than the reality of the situation; speculation fills the void in the absence of communication, while inconsistent messages fuel doubt and the rumor mill churns.
+In addition to needing liquidity, companies in a crisis or turnaround often need time to execute the plan — remember that prompt communications can lengthen the runway to execute your recovery strategy.

 5. Keep promises and be courageous.

-Assume all information eventually will be revealed.
+Assume all the facts eventually will be revealed.
 It’s best received directly rather than through a leak, social media, or the “rumor mill.”
 Benjamin Franklin got it right when he said, “Three can keep a secret, if two of them are dead.”